ChristianLempa/videos/github-actions-tutorial/README.md

 ## Set up an organization in GitHub

-If you want to use it in your own infrastructure with a self-hosted runner, you will also need to create an organization, first.
+If you want to use it in your own infrastructure with a self-hosted runner, you need to add it, first.

-1. Go to your GitHub Account under **Settings -> Access -> Organization**, and create a new organization.

-2. Open the organization settings.

-3. To create a new runner, go to **Code, planning, and automation -> Actions -> Runners**, and add a new self-hosted runner.
+Go to your GitHub Repository under **Settings -> Actions -> Runners**, and add a new self-hosted runner.

 ![](assets/github-actions-tutorial-asset-1.png)